Affect, Fandom, and Intimacy in Media and Popular Cultures

-I am interested in the connections between affect, emotion, and intimacy, particularly as they manifest in the media.
-One thread of inquiry is, for instance, to employ theories of affect and emotion heavily influenced by Sara Ahmed and Lauren Berlant to examine media texts, including film and television.
+I am interested in the connections between affect, emotion, and intimacy, particularly as they manifest in media and popular cultures.
+One thread of inquiry is, for instance, to employ theories of affect and emotion heavily influenced by Sara Ahmed and Lauren Berlant to examine media and popular cultural texts, including film and television, as well as cultural practices, such as urban transport.

 Publications in this area are: